TheEt1234/libox_computer/README.md

 - If it's not covered in the common troubleshooting page and feels un-intended or abusable, then please report it as a bug
 - If you can hide some data inside userdata, ***it's a bug***
     - if you obtain userdata that you can write unlimited data to directly, it's probably a bug

+# Things open to discussion
+- The crafing recipe **CURRENTLY LACKS A CRAFTING RECIPE**
+- The defaults
+- The looks
+- ok really anything...